AgentMC/Sao19/Translate/En/Part6.md

 "That is...... the capital of Dark Territory, Obsidia..."

-After mumbling so with a hoarse voice, Ronnie asked the Prime Swordsman.
+After mumbling so with a hoarse voice, Ronye asked the Prime Swordsman.

 "......
 Kirito-senpai, have you been there?"